apache/datasketches-postgresql/README.md

 a distribution, and the values are converted to strings.

 Suppose the goal is to get the most frequent strings from this table.
-In terms of the frequent items sketch we have to chose a threshold.
+In terms of the frequent items sketch, we have to choose a threshold.
 Let's try to capture values that repeat more than 1 million times, or more than 1% of the 100 million entries in the table.
 According to the [error table](https://datasketches.github.io/docs/Frequency/FrequentItemsErrorTable.html), frequent items sketch of size 2<sup>9</sup> must capture all values more